 The supervised internship must be be approved by the program director and may be taken for one to three credit hours.
 The internship may done during any semester of the program.
 These credit hours are in addition to the 36 credits of the program.

-Students complete 30-31.5 credits of work in core, elective, and approved undergraduate and extra-departmental graduate courses.
+Students complete 30-31.5 credits of work in core, elective, and extra-departmental graduate courses.
 The capstone component of the program is a 4.5-6 credit faculty-directed thesis/project.
 Depending on their background and interests, this portion of the program provides an opportunity for students to design a project or conduct research with a significant computational component.
 Written and oral presentations of the results are required for both thesis and project.

 All courses in the M.S. in Computational Mathematics include a computational component requiring the use of tools appropriate to the discipline.
 Although tools change frequently in these rapidly developing areas, typical examples might include: